Political Typology Reveals Deep Fissures on the Right and Left

 Majorities of Solid Liberals (83%) and Opportunity Democrats (72%) – the Democratic groups with the highest levels of educational attainment – say people with expertise are more likely than others to make good decisions.
 Fewer Disaffected Democrats (54%) and Devout and Diverse (50%) say the same.

 Two-thirds of Core Conservatives (66%), the best-educated Republican group, say people with expertise are usually better at making good decisions.
-Among Core Conservatives and Market Skeptic Republicans, which have smaller shares of college graduates, fewer say this.
+Among Country First Conservatives and Market Skeptic Republicans, which have smaller shares of college graduates, fewer say this.
 But among New Era Enterprisers, who also are less likely than Core Conservatives to have completed college, 67% say people with expertise usually make good decisions.